trevorsaudi/trevorsaudi.github.io/content/posts/2023-08-06_red_team04/index.md

 - When programs are executed in Windows, the operating system allocates necessary resources to the program to start the execution.
 - During the execution, multiple threads are usually assigned to a program.
 A thread in this case represents a sequence of instructions that can be scheduled by the OS to run.
-- If a program needs to perform I/O operations such as reading of data from files, it uses `synchronous calls`, which halts the execution of the thread to allow the I/O operation to take place.
+- If a program needs to perform I/O operations such as reading data from files, it uses `synchronous calls`, which halts the execution of the thread to allow the I/O operation to take place.
 - To address this inefficiency issue, modern Operating Systems will provide support for `asynchronous calls`.
 This allows the thread to continue execution after handing over the I/O operation to the OS.

 ## Asynchronous Procedure Calls